On this page

 Who can share and request information under the Schemes?

-An information sharing entity is an organisation or service that has been prescribed in legislation to request and share information under CISS and FVISS.
+An Information Sharing Entity (ISE) is an organisation or service that has been prescribed in regulations to request and share information under CISS and FVISS.

 Please refer to Chapter 1 of the CISS Guidelines and Chapter 2 of the FVISS Guidelines for further guidance.